 Getting active after joint replacement surgery is key to your recovery.
 Learn why it’s so vital—and how to stay safe once you return to your fitness routine.
 Also learn about how crucial it is to follow through with your rehab and to be patient as your joint heals.

 Once joint surgery is in your rearview mirror, you can get on with the real work—rehabbing and getting back to the active life you've been missing.
 But you may have questions or concerns about how to get active again and when you’ll be able to do so.
-You may worry that exercise may damage your repaired joint.
+You may worry that exercise may damage your joint replacement.

 These are valid concerns.
-But in almost all cases, getting back to an exercise routine is safe and the best thing you can do for your joint.
+But in almost all cases, getting back to an exercise routine is safe and the best thing you can do for your new joint.
 Advances in techniques and medical technology over the years have made these procedures safer and more effective than ever.
-And the materials used in replacement joints are very durable.
-They tend to last for many years.
+And the materials used in joint replacement are very durable.
+They can last for many years.

 That said, joint replacement is still a major surgery.
-It can be a slow road to a full recovery for a new hip or knee.
-It may vary, depending on the joint, but plan for it to take at least 6 to 8 weeks.
+It can be a slow road to a full recovery for a new hip, knee, or shoulder.
+It will vary, depending on the joint, with new knees and shoulders taking longer than new hips.
 You’ll have to ease back in as you slowly rebuild your fitness.
 And this road to recovery might not be a straight line.
 You might face some setbacks along the way.
 But the more effort you can put toward rehab, the more likely you are to see a successful outcome.

 blog_27_images_GettyImages-681886341